icsoft-zju/Task_Context/README.md

 ### jstereocode
-This package is used to assign stereotype for code elements.
+This package is used to assign stereotype role for code elements.

 ### vf3
 This package is used to perform pattern matching.